mpbarbosa/busca_vagas/docs/DEPLOYMENT_SCRIPT.md

 npm install

 # Step 3: Reload daemon and restart with new code
+# This will automatically perform a health check
 ./shell_scripts/deploy.sh reload

 # Step 4: Verify it's running